Paul Zeltwanger

 Paul Zeltwanger (born March 28, 1966) is an American accountant and politician who was a member of the Ohio House of Representatives from the 54th district.
 Zeltwanger succeeded Peter Beck, who was facing dozens of felony charges.
 He won the primary with 51% of the vote, and won the general election with 72% of the vote.
 Zeltwanger works as a real-estate developer.
 He is also a certified public accountant.

 He retired due to term limits in 2022.

+Association with Team Householder

+During the 2018 Ohio House election cycle, Paul Zeltwanger was identified in reporting as one of the Republican candidates recruited by then-State Representative Larry Householder as part of an organized effort to regain the speakership of the Ohio House of Representatives.
+According to an investigation by Cleveland.com, Householder assembled a slate of candidates, commonly referred to as “Team Householder,” who were encouraged to run for office with the expectation that they would support his bid for Speaker if elected.
+Schmidt was listed among the candidates recruited as part of this strategy.

+The successful election of multiple Team Householder candidates enabled Householder to secure enough internal support to be elected Speaker at the start of the 133rd Ohio General Assembly.

+Vote on the Expulsion of Larry Householder

+During the 134th Ohio General Assembly, Paul Zeltwanger voted against the expulsion of former House Speaker Larry Householder, who had been federally indicted and later convicted in connection with the Ohio nuclear bribery scandal tied to House Bill 6.
+The Ohio House voted 75–21 to expel Householder, with Paul Zeltwanger among the 21 Republican members who opposed the resolution.

 Career

 Abortion rights

 In 2019, Zeltwanger co-sponsored legislation that would ban abortion in Ohio and criminalize what they called "abortion murder".
 Doctors who performed abortions in cases of ectopic pregnancy and other life-threatening conditions would be exempt from prosecution only if they "[took] all possible steps to preserve the life of the unborn child, while preserving the life of the woman.
 Such steps include, if applicable, attempting to reimplant an ectopic pregnancy into the woman's uterus".
 Reimplantation of an ectopic pregnancy is not a recognized or medically feasible procedure.